SmokinCaterpillar/pypet/README.md

     traj.f_add_parameter('x', 1.0, comment='Im the first dimension!')
     traj.f_add_parameter('y', 1.0, comment='Im the second dimension!')

-    # Explore the parameters with a cartesian product:
+    # Explore the parameters with a cartesian product
     traj.f_explore(cartesian_product({'x':[1.0,2.0,3.0,4.0], 'y':[6.0,7.0,8.0]}))

     # Run the simulation
     env.f_run(multiply)

 And now let's go through it one by one.
-At first we have a job to do, that is multiplying two real
+At first we have a job to do, that is multiplying two values.
-values:

 ::

     def multiply(traj):
         z=traj.x * traj.y
-        traj.f_add_result('z',z)
+        traj.f_add_result('z',z, comment='I am the product of two values!')

-This is our function multiply.
+This is our function `multiply`.
 The function uses a so called `Trajectory` container which manages our parameters.
 We can access the parameters simply by natural naming, as seen above via `traj.x` and `traj.y`.
-The result `z` is simply added as a result with name `'z'` to the `traj` object.
+The value of `z` is simply added as a result to the `traj` object.

 After the definition of the job that we want to simulate, we create an environment which